 - Look for specific cities and tuition fees (Refer to Cost of Studying in France) of the courses you want to study.
 In short, do thorough research in every way possible before deciding the University you will be studying in.

 - Once you have decided on a University, go to their website and look for the application deadlines.
-You must submit your application before the deadlines.
+You must submit your application before the deadline.
 So Plan Accordingly.

 January Intake Universities

 - Paris Diderot University, Paris

 - Grenoble School of Management, Grenoble

 These are only some of the Top Universities in France with January intake.
 There are many Universities and Colleges that offer programs starting in the January term.